 What are the compliance requirements for tax returns in Bangladesh?

-After 30 June of every year within 30th November of every year, every resident and non-resident Bangladeshi assignee has to submit Income Tax Return in Bangladesh for the income earned during the period from 01 July to 30 June, if the income exceeds certain amount (BDT 250,000 per year, in general, BDT 300,000 per year for woman and the assignee aged more than 65) or the assignee was assessed any of the previous three years.
+After 30 June, within 30 November, of every year, every resident and non-resident Bangladeshi assignee has to submit Income Tax Return in Bangladesh for the income earned during the period from 1 July to 30 June, if the income exceeds certain amount (250,000 Bangladeshi taka (BDT) per year, in general, BDT300,000 per year for woman and the assignee aged more than 65) or the assignee was assessed any of the previous 3 years.
 Before submitting Income Tax Return in Bangladesh, an assignee has to obtain e-TIN (electronic tax identification number) in Bangladesh.
-Tax authority by its own discretion may extend the deadline for two to three months.
+Tax authority by its own discretion may extend the deadline for 2 to 3 months.

 In terms of non-resident (except non-resident Bangladeshi), compliance requirement for tax return in Bangladesh is same as like as resident.
 Additionally, non-resident foreigner has to obtain work permit and SB & NSI clearance certificate for extension of work permit (if the assignee comes through A3 or E1 visa then work permit will not be required.
 Then visa copy itself will be considered work permit).
 The person has to obtain e-TIN in Bangladesh for submission of Tax return.

-If the assignee fails to submit Income Tax Return on due time, the penalty will be 10% of tax imposed on the last assessed income (subject to minimum of BDT one thousand).
-In case of a continuing default further penalty of BDT fifty for every day during which default continues.
+If the assignee fails to submit Income Tax Return on due time, the penalty will be 10 percent of tax imposed on the last assessed income (subject to a minimum of BDT1,000).
+In case of a continuing default further penalty of BDT50 for every day during which default continues.

 What are the current income tax rates for residents and non-residents in Bangladesh?

 For every resident and non-resident Bangladeshi, tax liability is calculated on average rate as follows;

 |Taxable income bracket||Tax rate on income in bracket|